 Young adult church members at the party witness what they perceive as loosening morals.
-However, desperate attempts to restrain the teenagers are not just fruitless, but shown to be actively harmful: youth pastors turn off the party music and bring out guitars to sing some folky Christian rock right as Ricky stumbles downstairs bloody having a breakdown and self-harming in the bathroom.
+However, desperate attempts to restrain the teenagers are not just fruitless, but shown to be actively harmful: youth pastors turn off the party music and bring out guitars to sing some folky Christian rock right as Ricky stumbles downstairs bloody, having had a breakdown and self-harmed in the bathroom.
 Just when we’re laughing at the ridiculousness of the youth pastors worrying about music that’s maybe a bit too sexy, we get a chilling reminder of the real-life consequences of institutionalised homophobia in evangelical churches.

 Fortunately, the whole film isn’t quite so aggressive in how it presents its message.
 Its power shines most brightly in moments of sensitivity, like Kat hesitating on her way up the stairs, wanting to tell her son that she accepts him as he is but not quite knowing how.
-The most morally corrupt characters in the eyes of the presented Christian doctrine end up being the most tolerant and accepting: Ricky and Logan (the gays) are both kind to others and sensitive, even in the face of explicit discrimination; Henry’s secular friends (the heathens) are his closest friends and accept him as he is, before even he knows who he is; Kat (the unfaithful wife) pushes her husband to be tolerant and open.
+The most morally corrupt characters in the eyes of the presented Christian doctrine end up being the most tolerant and accepting: Ricky and Logan (the gays) are both kind to others and sensitive, even in the face of explicit discrimination; Henry’s secular friends (the heathens) are his closest confidantes and accept him as he is, before even he knows who he is; Kat (the unfaithful wife) pushes her husband to be tolerant and open.

 As mentioned, the film is self-contained in its narrative, spanning one location over a twenty four hour period.
 Henry starts and ends the film in bed with a boy (maybe a little bit homo), and his attitude shows the emotional journey he has been on in such a short time.
 The night before, he is playful, experimental, but always afraid to go over the line; the night after, he is sensitive and still hesitant, but also serious, mature, ready to confront his desires.